Ganesh

 L2 Support Automation Utility

-Identified that a single category of tickets made up 50% of L2 support volume — always same root cause, same fix.
-Built a Java utility that queried the DB, detected the issue proactively and applied the resolution automatically.
-Demonstrated in non-prod, deployed to production within weeks.
-Ticket volume halved overnight.
+Identified that a single ticket category made up 50% of L2 support volume — always the same root cause, same fix.
+Built a Java utility that detected the issue proactively and applied the resolution automatically.
+Ticket volume halved within weeks of deployment.

 - ✓50% reduction in support ticket volume